alexiiko/minimaldo/README.md

 # MinimalDo ✅
-A minimal To Do application that is very and lightweight and easy to use.
+A minimal To Do application that is very lightweight and easy to use.
 ## How to run 🔄
 ### Building it yourself
 1. Install [customtkinter](https://customtkinter.tomschimansky.com/).